linwear/Fission_Sdk_iOS/Example Demo/FissionBluetooth/FissionBluetooth/SystemBaseclass/SDK/RTKOTASDK.framework/Documentation/GettingStarted.md

 ```
 ### Update Connection parameter

 If you want to change LE ACL Connection Parameter, probably because you want a faster thoughput.
-You should call ``-updateConnectionParameterWithMinInterval:maxInterval:latency:suspervisionTimeout:completionHandler`` on an `RTKDFUConnectionUponGATT` object at the right time.
+You should call ``-updateConnectionParameterWithMinInterval:maxInterval:latency:supervisionTimeout:completionHandler`` on an `RTKDFUConnectionUponGATT` object at the right time.

 ```objective-c
 - (void)DFUUpgrade:(RTKDFUUpgrade *)task